-- (1) Social and Economic Benefits.
+- (1) Intent and Purpose.
+The Tribal Council desires that Indian and tribal preferences be observed by all persons with whom it has an employment or contractual relationship.
+However, it is not intended that an administrative review should be conducted whenever a selection for employment is made among similarly qualified candidates who are protected by the preference. - (2) Social and Economic Benefits.
 This ordinance is enacted to enhance to the fullest extent possible, the social and economic benefits of tribal membership, including membership in other federally recognized Indian tribes, by extending to tribal members, certain descendants and other Indians the highest priority in employment in the governmental activities, agencies and enterprises of the Tribe.
-Further, by this enactment, the Tribal Council recognizes its particular responsibilities toward the well-being of its tribal members. - (2) Health, Safety and Welfare.
+Further, by this enactment, the Tribal Council recognizes its particular responsibilities toward the well being of its tribal members. - (3) Health, Safety and Welfare.
 The Tribal Council finds that it is essential for the health, safety and welfare of the Tribe to hire individuals best suited to work in any tribal program or tribal enterprise.
 The Tribal Council also is committed to ensure the highest level of employment to qualified tribal members in tribal programs and tribal enterprises.